A set of two monumental ceramic TOTEM floor lamps by Bernard Rooke, England, 1960s.

 If you would like further details or images, please send us a message here.

 Bernard Rooke was born in 1938, and studied ceramics at Goldsmiths College in London.
-In 1960 he set up a workshop in Forest Hill sharing with another pottery artist, Alan Wallwork.
+In 1960 he set up a workshop in London sharing with ceramic artist, Alan Wallwork.
 Rooke made progressive sculptural work and early pieces were hand-fashioned using coils and blocks.
 His work is found in private collections as well as museums and galleries around the world, including the Victoria and Albert Museum in London.